 Materials science: Patches & appliques

-A patch typically consists of three main components :
+A patch usually consists of three main components:

 The backing material forms the base of the patch.
 Commonly used materials include: